Table of Contents

 VBoxManage modifyvm "VM name" --nicproperty<x> network=/tmp/switch1

-To connect to specific switch port
+To connect to a specific switch port

 VBoxManage modifyvm "VM name" --nicproperty<x> network=/tmp/switch1[<n>]

-The latter option can be useful for VLANs.
+This command can be useful for VLANs.

 vde$ vlan/create <VLAN>